safalsigdel/safalsigdel.github.io/_posts/2020-03-17-Uber and Lyft suspend carpooling in response to coronavirus pandemic.md

 <img src='https://cdn.vox-cdn.com/thumbor/h9jmeIf-tgqm0-NZnsL2Jh5vRYc=/0x0:2040x1360/1200x800/filters:focal(857x517:1183x843)/cdn.vox-cdn.com/uploads/chorus_image/image/66511978/acastro_180927_1777_uber_0002.0.jpg' width='700px' /><br/>
-Uber is suspending its Uber Pool service in the US and Canada in response to the novel coronavirus pandemic.
-The move comes after the company expanded its paid sick leave policy for drivers.
+Uber and Lyft are suspending their respective carpooling services in response to the novel coronavirus pandemic.
+Uber is suspending Uber Pool in the US and Canada, following an expansion of its paid sick leave policy for drivers.
+Lyft, meanwhile, is suspending Lyft Line in “all markets.”
 <a href='https://www.theverge.com/2020/3/17/21183276/uber-uberpool-suspension-coronavirus-us-canada-carpool-pandemic'> Source <a/>